bpjobin/app_mvr/README.md

 Why did I make this script when there's only five lines of code to begin with?
 Because I needed to move all of the applications on /volume1 and I'm "lazy" and didn't feel like typing the same five lines for all of the applications on the volume (hence my --all option.)

-To install just upload the script to somewhere on the synology and run `sudo python /path/to/app_mvr.py <args>`.
+To run just upload the script somewhere on the synology and run `sudo python /path/to/app_mvr.py <args>`.

 	Usage: sudo python app_mvr.py --app TextEditor --from /volume1 --to /volume2 --app	<APP>	The apps name found in the @appstore directory.